vidvidex/falcon/README.md

 # Falcon

-All reset signals are active high.
+All reset signals are active high, except in shake256, where they are active low in some cases.
+TODO: fix this inconsistency.

+Coefficients are 15 bits `[14:0]`

 ## Implementation-wide parameters